devloco/create-react-wptheme/README.md

 -   Use `npx create-react-wptheme` to make a new theme
     -   For example: (**replace "my_react_theme" with whatever you want your theme to be named**):
     -   `npx create-react-wptheme my_react_theme`
+        - If you want to use TypeScript, then the command would be:
+        - `npx create-react-wptheme my_react_theme --typescript`
 -   When it finishes it'll tell you to change into your new theme's folder and run the Nodejs watcher (replace "my_react_theme" with the same name you used in the previous step):
     -   `cd my_react_theme/react-src`
     -   `npm run wpstart`
-    -   or if you have yarn installed:
-    -   `yarn wpstart`
 -   That sets up the theme so that it can be seen in the WordPress admin area.
     -   **Go there now and set your WordPress site to use this theme.**
 -   View the site in your browser with the new theme.